 Al-Attarine Madrasa in Fez, Morocco

-The spice and perfume of the nearby souk accentuate the grandeur of the 14th-century school.
+The spices and perfumes of the nearby souk accentuate the grandeur of the 14th-century school.
 As a masterpiece of design crafted during the Marini Dynasty, the decoration speaks to a sophisticated aesthetic captured in the rectangular courtyard.

 The cedar carving and stucco work accentuate intricate detail, while the glaze puts a shine on the checkered tilework.
 Green calligraphy on a white background and the soothing sound of trickling water add luster to the oasis in the courtyard, creating a haven away from the bustle of the old city.